 Gender and Sexual Minorities: a broad umbrella term for people whose sex, gender, and/or sexuality falls outside of societal norms, and who often face marginalization as a result.
 I favor this phrasing when I want to make clear that I am referring not only to people who canonically fall under the queer or LGBTQ+ umbrellas, but also other potential minorities (e.g., people who are polyamorous, kinky, sex workers) who might not self-identify as queer and/or may feel excluded by queer politics and communities.

 Gender Neutral Pronouns: third-person singular pronouns that, unlike she/her/hers and he/him/his, do not make any presumption about a person’s gender.
-Some trans activists have forwarded neologisms such as ze (in place of he/she) and hir (in place of him/her).
+Some trans activists have forwarded neologisms such as ze or sie (in place of he/she) and hir (in place of him/her).
 An alternative approach is to use the third-person plural pronouns they/them/theirs in singular form.
 These latter pronouns have the advantage of already existing in the English language.
 Indeed, outside of trans-related discourses, when people are unaware of a person’s gender, they will often refer to that individual as “they” or “them” by default.

 Gender Non-Conforming: refers to people or behaviors that defy societal gender norms.
-It is sometimes uses as an alternative umbrella label for transgender or gender-variant people, especially when describing children (who may behave in a gender-non-conforming manner, but not yet understand themselves as being “trans” or as having a specific gender identity.
+It is sometimes used as an alternative umbrella label for transgender or gender-variant people, especially when describing children (who may behave in a gender-non-conforming manner, but not yet understand themselves as being “trans” or as having a specific gender identity.